 We are currently seeking Visiting Scholars with specific expertise in the areas listed below.
 We ask that prospective Visiting Scholars send a CV and a one-page description of career research objectives and how your expertise specifically aligns with at least one of the topic areas that follow.
 Prospective applicants will be paired with an internal sponsor scientist as available to develop a collaborative project proposal and application package, and in whose laboratory the project will be completed.
-If the applicant has a project in mind that has already been discussed with an FNLCR collaborator, which is encouraged when possible, please also provide this information.
+If the applicant has a project in mind that has already been discussed with a Frederick National Laboratory collaborator, which is encouraged when possible, please also provide this information.

 Desired Expertise Areas: